cherkavi/cheat-sheet/airflow.md

     ,'start_date': datetime(2016,1,1) # do not do that: datetime.now()
     ,'retries': 1
     #,'retry_delay': timedelta(minutes=5)
-    #,'catchup': False - not working here
+    #,'catchup': False - will be re-writed from ConfigFile !!!
     ,'depends_on_past': False
 }